LatinumFinance/LatinumFinance.github.io/index.md

 `ALL ASSETS HAVE DIFFERENT UNSTAKING WAIT PERIODS!
 WE ARE UNABLE TO EXPEDITE THIS PROCESS!
 YOU MUST WAIT THE FULL DURATION OF THE UNSTAKING WAIT PERIOD!`

-You can check the status of your Unstaking period here: [Maybe I can ?](./CosmosEcosystem)
+You can check the status of your Unstaking period on your Latinum Finance Wallet URL: [Maybe I can ?](./CosmosEcosystem)

-## Find My Ecosystem
+## Find My Wallet

-View your Ecosystem and totals by going to latinumfinance.github.io/`Your_Registered_ETH_Wallet_Address`
+View your Ecosystem and totals by going to latinumfinance.github.io/`Your_Registered_Latinum Finance Wallet Name`

 [Sample Ecosystem](./0x1234567)